polterguy/polterguy.github.io/tutorials/expressions-slots-nodes/index.md

 Type declarations are basically injected in between the node's name and its value, and are referencing CLR types such as `System.DateTime`, `System.Decimal`, etc. The default type if no type is explicitly supplied is string.

-The typing system of Hyperlambda is crucial for what follows, and also makes it almost impossible to substitute Hyperlamdba with JSON or YAML - In addition, substituting Hyperlambda with XML, would literally explode its verbosity, resulting in that the number of bytes required to represent the same object in XML as you represent in Hyperlambda, would probably increase the size of your files by one order of magnitude, possibly more.
-So Hyperlambda cannot easily be replaced, and it serves a _very specific purpose_, which you can read about in what follows.
+The typing system of Hyperlambda is crucial for what follows, and also makes it almost impossible to substitute Hyperlamdba with JSON or YAML - In addition, substituting Hyperlambda with XML would literally explode its verbosity, resulting in that the number of bytes required to represent the same object in XML as you represent in Hyperlambda would probably increase the size of your files by one order of magnitude.
+So Hyperlambda cannot easily be replaced, and it serves a very specific purpose.

 ## Executing Hyperlambda